 • Reducing breakdowns

-A dirty air filter can restrict airflow, make the coil very cold and freeze it.
-As the coil defrosts, it can make the drain pan overflow.
-We recommend checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.
+A dirty air filter can reduce airflow, make the coil extremely cold and cause it to freeze.
+As the coil defrosts, it can overwhelm the drain pan.
+We suggest checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t fix the issue, your drain pan might be rusty or have a malfunctioning condensate pump.
+If this doesn’t resolve the issue, your drain pan may be rusty or have a broken condensate pump.
 Replacing your pan or pump requires a professional, so call us at 715-384-3163 for assistance.

 Your air conditioner uses coolant to transfer heat.
-If your air conditioner was put in before 2011, it likely has R-22 Freon.
+If your air conditioner was put in before 2011, it probably uses R-22 Freon.
 As time passes, chemicals in Freon can eat away at metal and create leaks.

 It’s good to know about air conditioner Freon leak symptoms in case your system has one.
 They include: